microsoft/CosmosDB_Multi-Tenant/README.md

 <img src="./images/CosmosDB_feature_Service_Managed_Failover_TurnOn.jpg" alt="Auto failover feature" width="800" height="500">

-**No action is need for this lab.** It will take time to enable the failover option.
+**No action is needed for this lab.** It will take time to enable the failover option.

 ### 4.2 Autoscale for scalability